Add Translate Method to Vertex - Demo 05

 Paddle space

-All methods on verticies will be returning new verticies, rather than mutating the instance variables.
+All methods on vertices will be returning new vertices, rather than mutating the instance variables.
 The author does this on purpose to enable method-chaining the Python methods, which will be useful later on.

 Method-chaining is the equivalent of function composition in math.